 The service shall ignore OData annotations in the request body, such as the resource identifier, type, and ETag properties, except for the conditions listed below.
-If the update request only contains OData annotations, the service shall return the HTTP 400 Bad Request status code with the NoOperation message from the Base Message Registry (preferred) or a modification success response, except for the conditions listed below.
+If the update request only contains OData annotations, the service shall return the HTTP 400 Bad Request status code and an error response with the NoOperation message from the Base Message Registry (preferred) or a modification success response, except for the conditions listed below.